webcomponents-cg/community-protocols/proposals/context.md

 **Context API !== Dependency Injection Framework**

 The Context API does not intend to cover all cases and forms of Dependency Injection.
 It does not specify constructor, factory or property injection patterns.
-Its only goal is to formalize the pattern of sharing data across the hierarchy in the DOM, specifically avoiding 'prop drilling' type scenarios.
+Its only goal is to formalize the pattern of sharing data across the hierarchy in the DOM, specifically avoiding *prop drilling* type scenarios.
 Dependency Injection patterns could be implemented using this protocol, but this is not the goal and should remain explicitly outside the scope of Context API for simplicity.

 **Context API is not a state management alternative**

-State management libraries often need to perform similar behaviors to the problems that Context API helps to solve.
-An element deep in the DOM tree made need access to some state, and may need to respond to that state being changed.
-While state management could be built using the Context API, it is not a primary goal of Context API to solve this problem.
-It is however most appropriate for state management libraries to use Context API to resolve state stores and other associated dependencies from deep within the DOM hierarchy, e.g. a component could request a Redux state store via Context.
+State management libraries often need to perform similar behaviors to the problems that the Context API helps to solve.
+An element deep in the DOM tree may need access to some state, and may need to respond to that state being changed.
+While state management could be built using the Context API, it is not a primary goal of the Context API to solve this problem.
+It is, however, appropriate for state management libraries to use the Context API to resolve state stores and other associated dependencies from deep within the DOM hierarchy; e.g. a component could request a Redux state store via Context.

 # Overview

-At a high level, the Context API is an event based protocol that components can use to retrieve data from any location in the DOM:
+At a high level, the Context API is an event-based protocol that components can use to retrieve data from any location in the DOM:

 - A component requiring some data fires a `context-request` event.
 - The event carries a `context` value that denotes the data requested, and a `callback` which will receive the data.